AlexRJ-Marine/arj-marine/index.md

 layout: home
 ---

- I'm a recently graduated marine biologist who from Heriot-Watt university trying to work out what to do with myself.
+ I'm a recently graduated marine biologist from Heriot-Watt university trying to work out what to do with myself.
 I'm also Trying to work out what to do with this website other than hosting my CV so watch this space.